 The DS has two major responsibilities.
 First, it translates the configuration-independent document component set for the specific front-end that will display it.
 Second, it provides whatever "behind the scenes" support its front-end needs to provide hypermedia functionality.
-The DS maintains the following knowledge bases:
+Logically, the DS maintains the following knowledge bases:

-• Session Knowledge Base The DS stores all user actions and hypermedia engine responses in the "Session KB."
+- Session Knowledge Base The DS stores all user actions and hypermedia engine responses in the "Session KB."
 From these the DS can tailor a session log for hypermedia-style backtracking and guided tours.
-The Session KB serves a role similar to that of the history component in the Dexter Hypertext Reference Model [23].

-Depending on the detail of user interaction the front-end passes to the DS, the Session KB could support multiple-level undo and redo functionality [57] for both hypermedia commands and the frontend's own commands.
+The Session KB serves a role similar to that of the history component in the Dexter Hypertext Reference Model [28].
+Saving the Session KB should enable users to halt a computer session and continue it at a later time.
+Depending on the detail of user interaction the front-end passes to the DS, the Session KB could support multiple-level undo and redo functionality [70] for both hypermedia commands and the frontend's own commands.
 A highly cooperative front-end would pass user actions down to the exact keystroke.
 This also would enable the DS to serve as a monitoring and experimentation tool for particular front-end and back-end systems and settings.
-Several researchers have called for such functionality in hypermedia systems (e.g., [12]).

-- Display Knowledge Base The "Display KB"-analogous to the session component in the Dexter model records all hypermedia objects displayed on the front-end.
+Several researchers have called for such functionality in hypermedia systems (e.g., [13]). - Display Knowledge Base The "Display KB" analogous to the session component in the Dexter model - records all hypermedia objects displayed on the front-end.
 Depending on the level of hypermedia support the DS must provide, this can include an object's internal identifier, the actual content of the front-end representation and, as we shall explain later, even the object's location within the front-end's windows.
 The DS uses this to determine what the user has selected and whether the user has permission to alter or delete it.
 Altering a back-end object's content (e.g., a current stock price or the result of a calculation) can destroy its validity.
-The DS also uses this knowledge base to map link ensembles to the commands they represent. - Front-End Knowledge Base The "FEKB" contains the information the DS needs to communicate with a specific front-end.
+The DS also uses this knowledge base to map menus and link ensembles to the commands they represent. - Front-End Knowledge Base The "FEKB" contains the information the DS needs to communicate with a specific front-end.
 In it, the DS maintains protocol formats, current parameter settings and the internal routines for coordinating hypermedia support with the particular front-end.
 With this knowledge, the DS can translate the configuration-independent document and query component sets the CS passes for display, as well as the user requests the front-end passes.